Working for the CIA: Sleeping in The Dark Atop a Bulldozed Hmong Cemetery

 “Well, keep it in case you need it.”

-After he gave me the gun, John also told me many things over the next few weeks when we were working together, including the fact that the center was built right on top of a Hmong cemetery.
+After he gave me the gun, John also told me many things over the next few weeks when we were working together, including the fact that the centre was built right on top of a Hmong cemetery.
 They did not dig up any of the bodies but simply bulldozed them under, filled dirt on top, then built the two L-shape buildings on the little hill.
 The inside of the L was used as a court yard to assemble the dozen or so Hmong soldiers who guarded the compound each morning to salute the Royal Lao government flag.
 One day, I saw Mr Shong Lue Yang, the Mother of Writing, sunning in this court yard.
-I was told that he was kept at the center as a POW, but I did not know enough about him at the time so I did not approach him to have a conversation.
+I was told that he was kept at the centre as a POW, but I did not know enough about him at the time so I did not approach him to have a conversation.
 I wish I had, as I now know how important he was to many Hmong.

 Over lunch one afternoon, I asked one of the Hmong soldiers, Lyfong who had gone to live in France after 1975, if it was true about what John said.
-Lyfong confirmed that the ground on which the center stood, used to be a cemetery.
-They had to bulldoze it to make way for the interrogation center because it was the highest point on the side of the air strip.
-I was also told by one of my relatives in the village that I should not venture down to the wooded valley just below the center.
+Lyfong confirmed that the ground on which the centre stood, used to be a cemetery.
+They had to bulldoze it to make way for the interrogation centre because it was the highest point on the side of the air strip.
+I was also told by one of my relatives in the village that I should not venture down to the wooded valley just below the centre.
 I asked him why and he said he had been there and the sight was not pretty: there were many skeletons there, some tied to trees, others lying on the ground.
 He did not know who were these dead people or how they died, but I could guess that they were prisoners.
 After hearing all these ghastly stories, I was glad that John gave me the carbine, although he did not show me how to use it.

-After one grueling day, I was sleeping inside the mosquito net in my room.
+After one gruelling day, I was sleeping inside the mosquito net in my room.
 It was hot and I did not close the window.
 It was around mid-night when I heard the window next to the door making its creaky noise as if someone was opening and closing it, then opening and closing it again and again.
 I grabbed my gun and went to investigate.
 There was noting there.
 It was rather dark, but it was all silent and clear along the outside veranda leading to the next building which the soldiers used as their quarters.
 There was no wind that could have caused the window to squeak.
-As I thought about the old cemetery under the center and the skeletons in the valley below, my hair stood on end.
+As I thought about the old cemetery under the centre and the skeletons in the valley below, my hair stood on end.
 My hands were shaking and my teeth were chattering as I closed the window and door tight before going back to bed.
 Needless to say, I tossed and turned, holding on to my gun for comfort all night long.

 A few nights later, I went to bed early but woke up about eleven.
 I was musing over what had happened during the last few days and suddenly thought about the squeaky window.
-There had been a moon earlier, but now the whole little hill on which the center stood was covered in total darkness.
+There had been a moon earlier, but now the whole little hill on which the centre stood was covered in total darkness.
 All was quiet, except for the odd crickets singing away the creepy hours.
-Not a single dog in the neighboring Hmong village made a sound.
+Not a single dog in the neighbouring Hmong village made a sound.
 It seemed that even the dead under the houses were resting.
 I was thinking about the creaky timber window and seemed to hear the sound of footsteps outside on the porch.
 I also felt the cold from outside.
 I had forgotten to cover myself with my blanket, so I put out my right hand to get it.
 As I did so, I slowly opened my eyes and looked into the darkness.

 Right outside the window which was left partly opened to let the breeze in, I saw a figure draped in white walk past, then came back to stare right at me.
 It was dark and I could not see its covered face clearly.
 I started to shake with fright but had the presence of mind to grab my gun and tried to fire from inside my mosquito net.
 I pulled and pulled, but the trigger would not yield.
-I grappled with the carbine in a frenzyas the figure in white continued to stand outside the window.
+I grappled with the carbine in a frenzy as the figure in white continued to stand outside the window.
 Fighting for breath, I went limp as I fell back on the bed, still clutching the gun and trying desperately to open fire although the gun was now pointing at the ceiling instead of at the window.
 I made a desperate effort to glance at the window again in case my eyes had played tricks on me earlier.
 The figure was still peering at me, then it walked ever so slowly away towards the courtyard, but I was too frightened to get up and follow it.
 For the first time in many years, I remembered to call on my ancestors for help.
 Being a poor student, I could not afford an ox, but promised to offer them a small pig if they would help me.
 I became calmer and eventually fell asleep, thanking my good ancestors for their protection, even though I only vaguely knew some of them.

 As we were sitting down for breakfast the next day, John was beaming with a big smile on his scruffy face.
 Looking straight at me, he asked: